The PR BlogDigital PRContent & InboundMediocrity is Slowly Killing Your Corporate Content

 If you’re investing valuable resources into producing mediocre content today, you can allocate those efforts differently tomorrow.
 Remember that there’s no general content shortage online; you could focus your efforts on improving quality.

 Yes, this means putting out less content.
-Yes, less content will mean taking a hit in reach short term.
+Yes, less content will mean taking a hit in the short term.
 Taking a hit in reach will mean fewer conversions — temporarily.

 But putting out high-quality evergreen content at a lower frequency will gain momentum and propel patient and consistent brands over that stone wall.
-And raising the bar for content quality will instil new and valuable processes in your organisations.
+Raising the bar for content quality will instil new and valuable processes in your organisations.

 No more corporate platitudes.
 No more corporate cringe.

-When you finally push past critical mass, your content marketing will soar.
-You will start to touch people’s hearts and minds.
+When you finally push past critical mass, your content marketing will soar, and you will start to touch people’s hearts and minds.

 How To Escape Mediocrity